Tutorial 4: Validating Your World with Diagnostics

 - Click the Pick End button.
 Click on the floor where the exit should be.

-- Click Run Diagnostic.
+- Click RUN DIAGNOSTIC.

 Interpreting the Result